MrPilotMan/Burst-Paper-Wallet/README.md

 Ran from the command line, BurstPaperWallet will generate and print out a new accounts passphrase, private key, public key, reed solomon address, and numeric account id.

-It will also create 2 png QR codes in the same directory as main.py, one for the passphrase and another for the reed solomon address.

 Finally, a popup with the assembled paper wallet will appear.
 From here you can either save the image to your disk, or directly print.

 ### To test